 - “I have had severe paralysis on ps cyanescens to the point I had to hit the floor because my muscles just gave out.”

-Below are several quotes illustrating the hypothesis that some sort of histamine compound leads to the symptoms of wood lover paralysis.
+Below are several quotes illustrating the hypothesis that some sort of histamine compound leads to the symptoms of WLP.

-- Several people have proposed that Wood Lover Paralysis is related “a histamine reaction,” suggesting that “eating Benadryl will fix it.”
+- Several people have proposed that WLP is related to “a histamine reaction,” suggesting that “eating Benadryl will fix it.”

 - “Benadryl (diphenhydramine) is commonly used to treat certain types of acute movement disorders”